vladdou/ms4-of-stories-shop/README.md

 ![user stories](static/README/user_stories/user-stories-MS4.png)

 ### Design
-I wanted the site to be easy navigated with a clean and minimalistic design.
-The focus should be on the images of the products.
+Since I chose to make this webpage for my own brand I felt a freedom to create it in line with my own preference of design which is minimalistic, clean and with an earthy tone to the coloring.
+All of these features, in my opinion, corresponds well with my intentions of making this site easy to navigate and to highlight the products.
+A user entering this page should have a logical as well as an effortless and pleasant way to the products.

  #### Colors
 Since the company is working with products only made of natural materials I wanted to have colors that was representing nature and sustainability.
 I choose two different shades of green that I thought fit this purpose perfectly, #637867 & #939891 and that is calming for the eye. #F2F1EF was picked from the hero image on the index page and used as a background overlay to tie the pages together.